-Despite the fact that this dog has a name that would seem better suited for that of a dragon, we can assure you that the Chinese Crested is in fact a real dog.
-A dog that truly proves that beauty really is….
+Even though this dog has a name that would seem better suited for that of a dragon, we can assure you that the Chinese Crested is, in fact, a natural dog.
+A dog that indeed proves that beauty is….

 But will a Chinese Crested be right for you?

-That’s the real question and one that we have no way of answering, so instead, we’re going to use this article to highlight some of the pros and cons of owning a Chinese Crested so that you’ll be better prepared to answer that question for yourself.
+That’s the real question we have no way of answering, so instead; we will use this article to highlight some of the pros and cons of owning a Chinese Crested so that you’ll be better prepared to answer that question for yourself.

 Original purpose: Small game hunter, companionship